breatheco-de/exercise-postcard/.learn/exercises/06-lets-start-building/README.md

 ## 📝 Instructions:

-1. Delete all the previous content inside the `index.html` and paste this:
+1. Delete all the previous content inside the `index.html` and paste this code:

 ```html
 <!DOCTYPE html>